jasonaaronwilson/omni-c/README.md

 ## Status

+* (2024-11-24) We can now parse both omni-c + c-armyknife-lib at the full statement/expression level!
+This promises to make bootstrapping much easier as a single extra file can serve as the (stable) bootstrap compiler.
+Once bootstrapping is fully supported, we can remove some annoying cruft from C files and truly stop worrying about header files and begin using features like code generation right away.
+We'll still require a type-annotation phase to really be able to add some of the cooler features promised above.
 * (2024-08-27) We now use "cson" (JSON without commas and "opened-up" using " = " instead of ":" - it just *looks* better) for parse-tree debug output.
 Golden files have been added (based on cson) so we are